amjith/fuzzyfind/README.md

 [ 'django_migrations.py', 'django_admin_log.py' ]
 ```

-If you want to pass in an array of anything other than a string you can als
+If you want to pass in an array of anything other than a string you can also
 provide an accessor function as the third argument.
 This must return a string.

 ```js